Security

 Substituting a Custom Interceptor

 The 256-byte fixed control IPC is not the data plane.
-Bulk data (video frames, file blocks, LLM token streams) needs a separate primitive: shared-memory channels, designed in ADR-005.
+Bulk data (video frames, file blocks, LLM token streams) needs a separate primitive: shared-memory channels, designed in ADR-005 and shipped in Phase 3.2d.
 Channels are a security-relevant addition because they introduce the first IPC path the kernel does not read byte-for-byte.
-The security model must hold without that read.
+The security model still holds:

 • Channel creation is a control-IPC operation.
 SYS_CHANNEL_CREATE is mediated by the kernel and gated by capabilities.
 A process cannot conjure a channel into existence — it must hold the right to ask the kernel to create one between two consenting endpoints.